Oryx and Crake

 In a world where genetic engineering has run amok, a man known as Snowman struggles to survive and protect the enigmatic Children of Crake, …

-A groundbreaking scientific discovery brings dinosaurs back to life in a theme park, but chaos ensues when the creatures escape, blending cu…
+A groundbreaking scientific discovery brings dinosaurs back to life, but when the creatures escape, chaos ensues in this thrilling tale of s…

 In a post-apocalyptic Moscow, a lone survivor navigates the treacherous tunnels of the Metro, where humanity's last remnants fight for survi…